oneapi-src/oneDPL/documentation/library_guide/kernel_templates/single_pass_scan.rst

 - The element type of sequence(s) to scan must be a C++ integral or floating-point type other than ``bool`` with a width of up to 64 bits.
+- The binary operator must have a known identity.
+That is, ``sycl::has_known_identity<Op>::value`` must evaluate to true.
+- The result is non-deterministic if the binary operator is non-associative (such as in floating-point addition).

 .. note::